kineticfire-labs/semver-multi/README.md

 Automatic artifact semantic versioning--powered by *semver-multi*--helps automate the accurate versioning of project artifacts, thereby accelerating your Continuous Integration & Continuous Delivery/Deployment (CI/CD) process.

 *semver-multi* provides a light-weight semantic versioning capability that easily integrates into a CI/CD pipeline with a CI server, such as [Jenkins](https://www.jenkins.io/):
-1. The CI server executes *semver-multi* with a file path to the local, updated Git repository.
+1. The CI server executes *semver-multi* with access to the local, updated Git repository.
 1. There is no additional data that need be backed-up for recovery, beyond the Git repository.
    1. The Git repository stores all version information (in annotated tags) for the history of the project as well as the project definition (e.g., the `semver-multi.json`) at the time specific version information was generated
    1. *semver-multi* is stateless.
 The system does not contain data to back-up for recovery purposes.